leancodepl/leancode_cubit_utils/packages/leancode_cubit_utils_cqrs/README.md

 );
 ```

 You may still configure `requestMode` and `loggerTag` by passing optional parameters.
 In `useQueryCubit` you can also define whether you want to invoke the request right away or not by passing `callOnCreate` flag.

+## `SimpleQueryCubit`, `SimpleArgsQueryCubit`

+`SimpleQueryCubit` and `SimpleArgsQueryCubit` are simplified implementation of `QueryCubit` and `ArgsQueryCubit` in case mapping the response is not needed.
+They were created for `useQueryCubit` and `useArgsQueryCubit` but can be used independently.

 ## Pagination Utils